ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-# Create your Secure Build Server using a config file
+# Create your Secure Build Server by using a config file

 You can create the Secure Build virtual server by using the `hpvs deploy` command by specifying a configuration yaml file as an input for the `hpvs deploy` command.
 This is the recommended option to provision the instance because of it's ease of use, and is also an easier method of creating multiple instances quickly.